dmv000/sm_management/README.md

 ## Description:
-This is a project for the OOP course that aims to create a (Smart Home Management System) This code is not complete or usefull because its aim is to test the classes, inheritance, and some java specific functions
+This is a project for the OOP course that aims to create a (Smart Home Management System) This code is not complete or usefull because its main usecase is to test the classes, inheritance, and some java specific functions

-Note: anyone feel free to commit and make it a functional app!
+Note: To anyone feel free to commit and make it a functional app!
 ---